 As we all know, smoking is banned in England, and many other places when it comes to public spaces.
 This started in 2007 with the implementation of the government Go Smoke Free ban.
 This saw smoking banned at work, on public transport, in shopping centres, cafes, public buildings and more.
 A later addition has seen smoking in cars where minors are present banned too.
 Vaping is not mentioned under the GSF legislation and so many are asking, where can vapers vape in public in 2018?

 One of the reasons this question exists is because smoking in public is so very frowned upon.
 Public Health England, the government department responsible for all matters relating to public health, including harm reduction, put together the smoking ban regulations.
 This was largely due to overwhelming scientific evidence that passive smoking could be just as harmful to those breathing in second-hand smoke as it could be to smokers themselves.
 The public smoke ban looked to eliminate these health risks for children and non-smokers who were struggling to avoid cigarette smoke when out and about.

-At the time of writing, vaping is not legally banned in any public spaces.
+At the time of writing, vaping is not legally banned in any public spaces and does not fall under the Go Smoke Free legislation established in 2007.
 That said, individual businesses

 and establishments have the right to impose their own rules about vaping inside or on the ground.
 Vaping is discouraged on public transport, in public areas such as at concerts, around schools (for obvious reasons), at work and so on.